- Price: $3,295 for a queen before discounts

 Our expert take on Bear Elite Hybrid mattress

 The Bear Elite Hybrid is our top choice for side sleepers because it earned our maximum score for pressure relief at the hip and shoulder to avoid tossing and turning from force buildup.
-This is due to its thick layers of memory foam and softer coils under the joints, which allow the body to sink into the mattress enough to redistribute weight away from prominent areas.
+This is due to its thick layers of memory foam and softer coils under the joints, which allow the body to sink into the mattress enough to redistribute weight and ease pressure.

 Our team also attributes this mattress’s motion isolation to the thick foam layers and individually encased coils.
 One tester laid on one side while a testing partner rolled and switched positions.
 “I felt some movement, but very minimal,” said the primary tester.
 If you’re asleep, you’re less likely to feel your partner shift at night, but you may feel them get in or out of bed.